 Sacramento, CA 95815

-The investigation: When your complaint is received, a consumer services analyst is assigned to review it.
-The analyst will gather the information needed to review your case, including whether the physician has a history of issues with their license.
-If the case doesn't involve medical care—for example, if the physician won't provide your medical records—the analyst may call the physician, explain the law and persuade the physician to turn them over to you.
-If the complaint involves medical care and treatment and you’ve authorized the release of your medical records, the Board will request your records from your physician's office.
-An expert medical consultant will review them to evaluate whether the care in question met the “standard of practice.”
+If the complaint involves medical care and treatment and you’ve said that your medical records can be reviewed, the Board will request your records from your doctor’s office.
+An expert consulting doctor will review your records to see whether the care in question met the “standard of care.”
 The Board will notify you when your case goes out for review to a medical consultant.

 The medical consultant will evaluate whether there’s any evidence in your medical record to indicate:

-Next steps: If the investigative office finds evidence of a violation, then a formal charge or "accusation" is filed against the physician and a hearing is scheduled.
-At that point, the physician and the state may decide to settle the case, subject to review by an Administrative Law Judge (ALJ) and the Medical Board.
-If there is no settlement, the case is heard by an ALJ who drafts a proposed decision.
+If there is no settlement, the case is heard by an Administrative Law Judge (ALJ) who drafts a proposed decision.
 That decision is then reviewed by the Medical Board.
-The Board can adopt the decision of the ALJ, reduce the penalty given to the physician, or increase the penalty.
-Resulting disciplinary actions might include taking away a physician's license to practice in the state or putting them on some type of probation.
-Physicians have the ability to appeal and, if they lose their license, can petition to practice again after meeting certain requirements and timelines of the Medical Board.
+The Board can adopt the decision of the ALJ, reduce the penalty given to the doctor, or increase the penalty.
+Penalties range from taking away a doctor's license to practice in the state or putting them on some type of probation (such as random drug screenings or required coursework).
+Doctors have the ability to appeal and, if they lose their license, can petition to practice again after meeting certain requirements and timelines of the Medical Board.
 They can also appeal to the California court system.

 Can I remain anonymous when I file a complaint?
 A complaint can be filed anonymously, but the Board has a difficult time investigating such complaints and may not be able to pursue them.
-If the Board can't obtain medical records for a specific person, the complaint may not move forward.
-The Board does accept complaints from individuals who wish to designate themselves as "confidential informants."
-In that case a code name can be used which allows investigators to discuss the complaint with the physician without disclosing the patient's name.
-However, if the case goes to a hearing, the confidential informant's name may become public.
+If the Board can’t obtain medical records for a specific person, the complaint may not move forward.
+The Board does accept complaints from individuals who wish to designate themselves as “confidential informants.”
+In that case a code name can be used which allows investigators to discuss the complaint with the doctor without disclosing the patient’s name.
+However, if the case goes to a hearing, the confidential informant’s name may become public.

 Additional information about the Medical Board of California complaint process: Other information about filing a complaint with the Medical Board of California:

-If you're a patient of a large medical group: Look on the website of your medical group for any information about voicing a complaint.
+If you’re a patient of a large medical group: Look on the website of your medical group for any information about voicing a complaint.
 It might be in a section on "Member Rights," or "Customer Service" or in the "Contact Us" section.
-You can also ask an administrative staff member if there is a number to call or a process to follow.
+You can also ask a staff member if there is a number to call or a process to follow.

-Your health insurance plan or HMO: Physicians are usually affiliated with a health insurance plan or HMO.
-Call your health plan, explain the problem to them and ask whether you can file a complaint about the care provided by a physician affiliated with their health plan.
+Your health insurance plan or HMO: Doctors are usually affiliated with a health insurance plan or HMO.
+Call your health plan, explain the problem to them and ask whether you can file a complaint about the care provided by a doctor affiliated with their health plan.
 A list of phone numbers and websites of health plans in California is available at the Department of Managed Care website:

 http://www.dmhc.ca.gov/dmhc_consumer/pc/pc_contact.aspx